dimensionPlayer/STSAigismodTranslations/README.md

 Take the english text as a starting base when translating.

-Once you finish translating the text, send a Pull request and i will add your translation to the mod.
+Once you finish translating the text, send a Pull request and the translation will be added to the mod.